minagawah/perlin-experiment/README.md

 }
 ```

-Notice the above is not very straight foward...
+It is a bit long, but if you take a closer look,
+you will notice it is mostly doing things
+that has nothing to do with using wasm files,
+but just calculating for width and height of the wrapper elements.

+However, you may notice what the heck is `WASM_PATH` all about?
-Why am I passing `WASM_PATH` as an argument?
+Why it is passing `WASM_PATH` as an argument?
 Well, this is about a _directory_ you serve assets from.
 If I were serving my assets from site's directory root, I would not need any arguments.
 Like this: